peppajoke/bae-trader/README.md

 # Running Bae-trader with a single command
 To make things simple, you can also specify the starting command for Bae-trader.
 This will allow you to enable autonomous trading as soon as you launch Bae-trader.
 For example...

-`dotnet run -- paper auto` to run a stock trader or
+`dotnet run -- paper auto` to run an "on paper" stock trader or
-`dotnet run -- paper crypto` to run a crypto trader
+`dotnet run -- live crypto` to run a live crypto trader

-This will automatically launch Bae-trader into auto-investing in the paper environment with a single command.

 # Configuring Bae-trader